Cecil Copping

-Cecil Copping (6 July 1888 in Lisbon, New Hampshire, United States – 4 January 1966 in Los Angeles, California, United States) was an American composer of film music and a miscellaneous crew.
+Cecil Sprague Copping (6 July 1888 in Lisbon, New Hampshire, United States – 4 January 1966 in Los Angeles, California, United States) was an American composer of film music and a miscellaneous crew.
 He composed background music to nine movies and worked as a miscellaneous crew in five movies in 1920s-1930s.

 Biography

-He was musical director of the Farwell Opera House in Rockland, Maine in 1908-1909.
+Early in his life and career he lived in Rockland, Maine, where his parents were music teachers.
+Here, he was a member of the Young People's Christian Union and was musical director of the Farwell Opera House in 1908-1909.

+In the 1920s he was active as a composer and arranger in film and Broadway in New York City.